amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Technology-Governance/index.md

 #### Validation Strategy

 An approach to how we will validate our technical implementation is required before implementation can commence.
-A validation strategy is a wider concern shared with product governance.
+A validation strategy is a wider concern shared with problem governance.

 #### Technical Validation & Technical Validation Report